kgingras/blog/project/index.md

 [Delivice](https://delivice.github.io) is a landing page I created for a local Ann Arbor startup providing grocery delivery for students and residence.
 I did all the design and development associated with the page as well as the icon design.
 They're a great group of people and I hope to do more with them in the future.

+##Smaller Projects

+[Michigan Today](http://goo.gl/zqblW9) was my first ever application created.
+Built at my first hackathon.
+It was extremely simple but showed me the unlimited possibilities that come from development.
+It inspired me to learn more and work harder.